fym0503/GFETM/README.md

 We provided some scripts for replicating figures in our study at https://github.com/fym0503/GFETM/blob/main/reproducibility/.

 ## Contact
 The full paper is still under review.
-If you have any questions about the code, feel free to propose an issue or email at fanyimin.fym@link.cuhk.edu.hk
+If you have any questions about the code, feel free to propose an issue or email at fanyimin@link.cuhk.edu.hk